How to grow courgettes

 Courgettes rotting when small or not setting

 Courgette fruits can appear to start swelling but then rot or drop off the plant while still small.
-This occurs when the flowers are not pollinated, and is usually more of a problem early in the season.
-If the problem persists, hand-pollinate flowers using a small paintbrush.
+This occurs when the flowers are not pollinated, and is usually more of a problem early in the season, especially if it has been cold and wet.
+If the problem persists, you can hand-pollinate flowers using a small paintbrush.

 Slugs and snails